 - a letter from a community housing organisation verifying that you are moving directly from a community housing lease that started before 1 July 2005

-- 2 weeks rent and water usage charges.
+- 2 weeks rent and water charges.
 We will tell you what the amount will be using our rent charges estimator

 What happens after you sign the agreement?

 We will give you the keys to your new home.
 Please make sure you keep them safe as we do not keep copies or spare keys to your home.
 If your keys are lost or stolen, you are responsible for organising and paying the cost to have your locks and keys changed.